floschnell/flatcrawl-processors/README.md

 # flatcrawl-processors

 This repository is part of my **flatcrawl project**.
 The processors will receive new flats from the message broker (ie. RabbitMQ).
-They will then evaluate the flats against the user defined searches and send them notification on different channels (ie. Telegram), when they have a match.
+They will then evaluate the flats against the user defined searches and send them notifications on different channels (ie. Telegram), when they have a match.

 ## The flatcrawl project